Constrained Black-Box Attacks Against Cooperative Multi-Agent Reinforcement Learning: Background

 \section{Background}

-Consider a neural network $f$ parameterized by $\theta$, which takes an input $x\in \mathcal{X}$ and outputs $y$.
-The network is trained to minimize a loss function $\text{J}$.
-The goal of an adversarial attack is to add a perturbation $\delta$ to the original input $x$ in order to maximize the loss $\text{J}(x + \delta,y;\theta)$ with respect to $\delta$.
-Moreover, this perturbation must be small enough to avoid detection, which can be achieved by constraining the $L_{\infty}$ norm of the perturbation within an attack budget $\epsilon$.
-The perturbation $\delta$ can be determined by solving the following optimization problem:
+Consider a neural network $f$ parameterized by $\theta$, which takes an input $x\in \mathcal{X}$ and outputs $y$, and is trained to minimize a loss function $\text{J}$.
+An adversarial attack aims to add a perturbation $\delta$ to the input $x$ that maximizes the loss $\text{J}(x + \delta,y;\theta)$.
+Moreover, $\delta$ must remain small to avoid detection, which is enforced by constraining its $L_{\infty}$ norm with a budget $\epsilon$.
+This problem is formulated as:

-A wide range of attack methods has been proposed for generating adversarial perturbations.
-Fast Gradient Signed Methods (FGSM) \cite{goodfellow2014explaining} is a straightforward technique that generates perturbations as follows:
+Many methods have been proposed to find $\delta$.
+Fast Gradient Signed Methods (FGSM) \cite{goodfellow2014explaining} is a simple technique that computes the perturbations as:

 where $\nabla_{x}(\text{J}(x,y;\theta))$ is the gradient of the loss function $\text{J}$ with respect to the input $x$ and $\text{sign}$ is a function which returns +1 if the argument is positive, -1 if negative, and 0 if zero.